hachahoud/100-days-of-code/log.md

 Day 43.
 **Today's progress**: Today I picked up where I had stopped in the freecodecamp' s Responsive web design certificate and finished the Applied Visual Design chapter today 👌

+Day 44.
+Today I only did some clash codes at #codingame and that was it.
+Back at it tomorrow with the Visual Design challenges.